MECTsrl/imx_mect/README.md

 ### Build prerequisites

 - a working (minimal) Ubuntu 14.04 LTS
-- a git clone of this directory
+- a git clone of this project
 - GNU make from the Linux distribution repositories
 - sudo enabled for the user that performs the build (optionally without a password)